datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 **PK** - Or Primary Key, a unique identifier for the row.
 In the Farms table, there is an `Id` column which uniquely identifies a Farm.
 This could  act as a unique identifier for the row as a whole.
 We could mark this as the primary key if we wanted to.

 **AI** - Or Auto Increment.
-This isn't really applicable to tables created in this way, i.e. the creation of the schema immediatley followed by loading data from a file.
-It is usally used to generate uniques values for a column which could then act as a primary key.
+This isn't really applicable to tables created in this way, i.e. the creation of the schema immediately followed by loading data from a file.
+It is usually used to generate unique values for a column which could then act as a primary key.
 If you have an 'Auto Increment' column in a table, when you insert values you would not supply a value for the column  as SQLite will automatically provide a value for each row added.

 **Not Null** - If this is checked then it means that there must be a value for each row in this column.
 If it is **not** set and there is no value provided in the data then it will be set to 'NULL' which means 'I know nothing about what should be here'.
 (Not the string 'NULL' but the NULL value)

 In real datasets missing values are quite common and we have already looked at ways of dealing with them when they occur in tables.
 If you you were **check** this box and the data did have missing values for this column, the record from the file would be rejected and the load of the file will fail.

 **U** - Or Unique.
-This allows you to say that the contents of the columnn, which is not the primary key column has to have unique values in it.
+This allows you to say that the contents of the column, which is not the primary key column has to have unique values in it.
 Like Allow Null this is another way of providing some data validation as the data is imported.
 Although it doesn't really apply with the DB Browser import wizard as the data is imported before you are allowed to set this option.

 **Default** - This is used in conjunction with 'Not Null', if a value is not provided in the dataset, then if provided, the default value for that column will be used.

-**Check** - This allows you to specify a constraint on the vlaues entered for the column.
+**Check** - This allows you to specify a constraint on the values entered for the column.
 You could restrict the range of values or compare the value with other columns values.

 These three options, 'Not Null', 'Unique' and 'Default' , need to be used with caution and certainly their use needs to be fully documented and explained.